Mobsya/thymio-vpl-tutorial/readmes/en/readme.txt

 Aseba is a programming environment for the Thymio-II robot.
 VPL is a component of Aseba that enables visual programming by dragging and dropping colorful blocks.
-This repository is a tutorial on using the Thymio-II robot with VPL.
+This archive is a tutorial on using the Thymio-II robot with VPL.
 For more information on the Thymio-II and Aseba, see: https://aseba.wikidot.com/.

-There are five directories in this repository:
+There are two documents and two directories in this archive:

-docs:     The text of the tutorial
+thymio-vpl-tutorial-en.pdf:             The tutorial
-images:   The images used in the tutorial
+thymio-vpl-tutorial-answers-en.pdf:     The answers to the questions

 programs:     The Aseba/VPL programs for the examples in the tutorial
-answers:  Answers to the exercises and programs for the answers
+answers:      The Aseba/VPL programs for the answers
-readmes:  Language-specific readmes for the distribution archives

-This tutorial is written using LaTeX.
-To compile both the tutorial and the answers, under unixes with pdflatex installed, just type:

-    make

-If you want to build by hand, the files to compile are:

-    docs/vpl.tex
-    answers/vpl-answers.tex

-If you have trouble compiling, or found errors in this document, please fill an issue at https://github.com/aseba-community/thymio-vpl-tutorial